DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/David_Crusoe_def/index.markdown

 learn more about it, we provide them with tools to adapt more easily to the unforeseen.

-Second: Teach Learners to Use Keywords, Phrases, or Sentences Likely to Occur in a Page
+*Second: Teach Learners to Use Keywords, Phrases, or Sentences Likely to Occur in a Page*

 On major search engines, keywords are the primary signal a user shares with the search engine to drive the search engine’s results.
 But what should those keywords be for any particular search?
 How do we know?
-In some engines, particularly in academic engines like EBSCO, keywords may have to match pre-defined keywords that relate to an article or specific entry fields.[^16] [^17] But these keywords are decreasingly correlated with success when using major search technologies.
+In some engines, particularly in academic engines like EBSCO, keywords may have to match pre-defined keywords that relate to an article or specific entry fields.[^16] But these keywords are decreasingly correlated with success when using major search technologies.
 In the case of Google and other providers, it’s more important that keywords or phrases target the language that a web